TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

   aspect of a distribution which we'd often like to quantify is how spread out the values in the set are.
 The 'sum-of-squares' we've been discussing captures how far away values are from the mean, so it might be a reasonable measure of spread around the mean.
-However, since it is a sum, it will grow with the number of values in the set, rather than converge to a single value.
+However, since it is a sum, this value will grow with the number of values in the set, rather than converge to a single value.
 Instead, what we want is an **average of the squared differences** of the values in the set **from the mean**.
 This average squared-distance from values to the mean is called the **variance** of the